-Located slightly off the main safari route, Tarangire National Park is a lovely quiet park in Northern Tanzania that is most famous for its elephant migration, birding and quiet authentic safari atmosphere.
-The majority of travellers to the region either miss out Tarangire altogether or venture into the park for a matter of hours leaving parts of Tarangire virtually untouched.
+Located slightly off the main safari route, Tarangire National Park is a lovely, quiet park in Northern Tanzania.
+It is most famous for its elephant migration, birding and authentic safari atmosphere.
+The majority of travellers to the region either miss out Tarangire altogether or venture into the park for a matter of hours - leaving swathes of Tarangire virtually untouched!

 The game viewing from July though to October is exceptional but for the remainder of the year the majority of game migrates out of the park, onto the floor of the Rift Valley and to the grazing grounds of the Masai steppe.
 As a result, we would advise visitors not to expect high concentrations of game in the off season months, but would still recommend travelling here to those who want to avoid the crowds.

 There are many lodges that surround the border of Tarangire but we have always believed that staying in the park itself is the right choice.

 are the top end choices in the park.
 One of our absolute favourite authentic options though is Kuro, which is exceptionally well ran and with gorgeous interior design - it is a fabulous camp, and everyone who goes simply raves about it.
 Tarangire Treetops